 State of Wildlife Report

 The Jackson Hole Conservation Alliance commissioned local scientists to write the State of Wildlife Report so that our whole community can protect our wildlife based on the best available and most accurate science.
-The Report will help inform our wildlife work moving forward, so stay tuned for the release of the Report coming soon!
+The Report will help inform our wildlife work moving forward, and you can view the report here!

 Jackson Hole is a wild place with abundant wildlife, located in the heart of the last remaining large, nearly intact ecosystem in the continental United States.
 We consistently rank wildlife as our top community value.
 Yet all too often our actions don’t align with our core community value of protecting wildlife.